TIAS-RESCUE webinar series

 Should you be interested in RESCUE, please contact us at fl-rescue[at]esf.org.

-This Forward Look is a joint COST-ESF "Frontiers of Science" foresight initiative that involves the ESF Standing Committees for Life, Earth and Environmental Sciences (LEE (formely LESC)), for Social Sciences (SOC (formely SCSS)), for Humanities (HUM (formely SCH)) and for Physical and Engineering Sciences (PEN (formely PESC)), and the COST Domain Committees for Earth System Science and Environmental Management (ESSEM), for Individuals, Societies, Cultures and Health (ISCH), for Forests, their Products and Services (FPS) and for Food and Agriculture (FA).
+This Forward Look is a joint COST-ESF "Frontiers of Science" foresight initiative that involves the ESF Standing Committees for Life, Earth and Environmental Sciences (LEE (formerly LESC)), for Social Sciences (SOC (formerly SCSS)), for Humanities (HUM (formerly SCH)) and for Physical and Engineering Sciences (PEN (formerly PESC)), and the COST Domain Committees for Earth System Science and Environmental Management (ESSEM), for Individuals, Societies, Cultures and Health (ISCH), for Forests, their Products and Services (FPS) and for Food and Agriculture (FA).

 Humankind is currently facing unprecedented changes in the Earth system, that have arisen at a rapidly growing rate because of human activities: among others, unsustainable exploitation and consumption of natural resources and accelerating perturbations of the environment.
 The systemic understanding of global environmental change has expanded markedly, but societal and policy-relevant drivers and consequences are still to be fully explored.
 In particular, the complex Earth system requires interdisciplinary studies at scales compatible to political and societal agendas, and some stronger common, integrated foundations between natural, social and human sciences to be established.